Finiteness of nonzero degree maps between three-manifolds: Distortion of --manifolds

-\begin{remark} The adjectives `average' and `primary' suggest there could be other reasonable formulations of local and global distortions.
-For instance, at an entire-vertex, we actually think of the average distortion as the geometric mean of `the distortions on the principal directions' on $\partial_*H_2(J_v,\partial J_v;\RR)$ with respect to the Euclidean norm defined by $\qf_\phi$ and the lattice $\partial_*H_2(J_v,\partial J_v;\ZZ)$.
-The same idea applies to entire-edges and we think of average distortions for semi objects as the average distortions after passing to a natural double covering.\end{remark}
+\begin{remark} To explain the names, we actually think of the average distortion at an entire vertex as the multiplicative average of ``the distortions in the principal directions'' on $\partial_*H_2(J_v,\partial J_v;\RR)$, with respect to the Euclidean norm defined by $\qf_\phi$ and the lattice $\partial_*H_2(J_v,\partial J_v;\ZZ)$.
+The same idea applies to entire edges.
+Average distortions for semi objects are understood likewise by passing to a characteristic $2$--fold covering space.\end{remark}

-The distortion measures how far the $3$-manifold is from being geometric:
+Primary distortion measures how far a $3$--manifold is from being geometric:

-\begin{lemma} For an orientable closed irreducible $3$-manifold $N$, the primary distortion $\distortion(N)$ vanishes if and only if $N$ is geometric.\end{lemma}
+\begin{lemma} For an orientable closed irreducible $3$--manifold $N$, the primary distortion $\distortion(N)$ vanishes if and only if $N$ is geometric.\end{lemma}

-\begin{proof} It follows immediately from the fact that geometric decompositions must not match up ordinary-fibers in adjacent Seifert-fibered pieces.
-In fact, as the associated gluing is nondegenerate if $N$ is non-geometric, no average distortion vanishes along any edge.\end{proof}
+\begin{proof} It follows immediately from the fact that geometric decompositions must not match up ordinary fibers in adjacent Seifert fibered pieces.
+In fact, the associated gluing is nondegenerate if $N$ is non-geometric, so no average distortion vanishes along any edge.\end{proof}

-Passing to finite covering of the graph preserves the primary distortion:
+Primary distortion is preserved for finite covering of the graph: